tsmatz/minecraft-rl-pigchase-attention/Readme.md

 This repository also includes pre-trained checkpoint (```checkpoint/checkpoint-XXX```) in this repo.<br>
 You can then check the result soon.

-Run the following command to run the pre-trained agent.
+Run the following command to run the pre-trained agent, also **on monitor-attached shell** (such as, LXTerminal).

 ```
 cd minecraft-rl-pigchase-attention